awslabs/ec2-spot-workshops/content/040_karpenter/automatic_node_provisioning.md

 2021-11-15T12:33:18.802Z        INFO    controller.allocation.provisioner/default       Bound 5 pod(s) to node ip-192-168-89-216.eu-west-1.compute.internal  {"commit": "6468992"}
 ```

+The line and message **Bound 5 pod(s)** is important.
 Karpenter Provisioners attempt to schedule pods when they are in state `type=PodScheduled,reason=Unschedulable`.
-In this case, Karpenter will make a provisioning decision, launch new capacity, and bind pods to the provisioned nodes.
+In this case, Karpenter will make a provisioning decision, launch new capacity, and proactively **bind pods to the provisioned nodes**.
 Unlike the Cluster Autoscaler, Karpenter does not wait for the [Kube Scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler) to make a scheduling decision, as the decision is already made during the provisioning time.
-The objective of this operation is to speed up the placement of those pods to the new nodes.
+The objective of this operation is to speed up the placement of the pods to the new nodes.

 Finally to check out the configuration of the `intent=apps` node execute again:

 ```
 kubectl describe node --selector=intent=apps
 ```

+This time around you'll the description for both instances created.

 {{% /expand %}}